-The 2008 Annual Report to Shareholders of the Company, including consolidated financial statements for the year ended December 31, 2008, is being mailed to stockholders of the Company concurrently with this Proxy Statement.
+The 2009 Annual Report to Stockholders of the Company, including consolidated financial statements for the year ended December 31, 2009, is being mailed to stockholders of the Company concurrently with this Proxy Statement.
 The Annual Report, however, is not part of the proxy solicitation material.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be Held on May 14, 2009:

-The Proxy Statement and 2008 Annual Report, including the Annual Report on Form 10-K, are available at www.harvardbioscience.com/eproxy.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be Held on Thursday, May 27, 2010: The Proxy Statement and 2009 Annual Report to Stockholders, which includes the Annual Report on Form 10-K for the year ended December 31, 2009, are available at www.harvardbioscience.com/eproxy.